telerik/ajax-docs/controls/panelbar/radpanelbar-items/loading-items-from-xml.md

 ````

->note You can also populate **RadPanelBar** from an XML file or string using an **XmlDataSource** component.
+>tip You can also populate **RadPanelBar** from an XML file or string using an **XmlDataSource** component.
 When using **XmlDataSource** , the XML file does not have to follow the format shown in this topic.
 See [Binding to Hierarchical DataSource Components]({%slug panelbar/data-binding/binding-to-hierarchical-datasource%}) for details.
 >